tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-When TI invites were announced in May, there was a sentiment permeating online that Liquid had been huffing glue all year and them getting a direct invite to TI was absurd.
-Outside of online DreamLeagues, it was a pretty flimsy stance, but Liquid seemed to have took it personally and really turned up the heat afterwards for their last two events.
+When TI invites were announced in May, there was a sentiment permeating on the interweb that Liquid had actually been huffing glue all year and them getting a direct invite to TI was absurd.
+Outside of their online DreamLeagues results, it was a pretty flimsy stance, but Liquid seemed to have took it personally and really turned up the heat afterwards for their last two events.

 Here's a fun exercise for anyone who hasn't been keeping up with Dota since last year: Based on your memory of the 2023 season, take a wild guess at who beat these guys in grand finals of Riyadh.
 Yup.
 Yuuuuuup.